binipringle/constructs/_texts/1-condensedoutline.md

 Const.
 Art.
 II, § 1: Presidents chosen by “electoral votes,” not popular vote.

-Likely results during founding era if Presidents chosen by direct vote of enfranchised people, not through Electoral College?

 - {:.indent-2}2000 Election: George W. Bush loses popular vote – becomes President.
 - {:.indent-2}2016 Election: Trump loses popular vote by 2.9 million – becomes President.
 - {:.indent-2}2020 Election: Joe Biden wins popular vote by over 7 million; but a change of about 100k votes could have given an electoral college victory to Trump.

 At the Constitution's Bicentennial in 1987, Chief Justice Thurgood Marshall said "[t]he focus of this celebration invites a complacent belief that the vision of those who debated and compromised in Philadelphia yielded the "more perfect Union" it is said we now enjoy.
 I cannot accept this invitation, for I do not believe that the meaning of the Constitution was forever "fixed" at the Philadelphia Convention.
 Nor do I find the wisdom, foresight, and sense of justice exhibited by the Framers particularly profound.
 To the contrary, the government they devised was defective from the start, requiring several amendments, a civil war, and momentous social transformation to attain the system of constitutional government, and its respect for the individual freedoms and human rights, we hold as fundamental today." *Commemorating the Wrong Document?* (1987).
 When contemporary Americans cite "The Constitution," they invoke a concept that is vastly different from what the Framers barely began to construct two centuries ago.

 ---

 ## Wealth, class, economic inequality, and the Constitution

 **Federalists** were proponents of the proposed Constitution. **Antifederalists** opposed the proposed Constitution.
-There was **one point of agreement**: A political system organized on the principle of democratic self-governance is in severe tension (and perhaps inconsistent) with an economic system that generates and protects large disparities of wealth.
+There was one point of agreement: A political system organized on the principle of democratic self-governance is in severe tension (and perhaps inconsistent) with an economic system that generates and protects large disparities of wealth.

 A significant motivation for Federalists was protection of existing property rights and wealth distribution from “excess” democracy.
 Madison at the closed constitutional debates in Philadelphia:
 “In future times a great majority of the people will not only be without land, but any other sort of property.
 These may combine under the influence of their common situation; in which case the rights of property will not be secure.”

-Some warning signs for Federalists were (1) powerful egalitarian ethos following the Revolution; (2) redistributive state legislation; and (3) Shay’s rebellion.
+Some warning signs for Federalists were (1) powerful egalitarian ethos following the Revolution; (2) redistributive state legislation; and (3) Shay’s rebellion (armed uprising in Western Massachusetts and Worcester in 1786 and 1787 in response to a debt crisis among the citizenry and in opposition to the state government's increased efforts to collect taxes both on individuals and their trades.).
 Federalist response to these threats was constitutional design.

-**Federalist No. 10**

-Premises:
-	• main threat in system of self-government danger of “factions.”
-	• greatest cause of factions is disparities of property and wealth.
-	• a central object of government is protection of property rights.
-	• state redistributive legislation is “wicked” and “improper” (Madison specially condemns “a rage for paper money, for an abolition of debt and for an equal distribution of property”).
-Solutions: Federalist 10 and 51 Blueprint
-	(1) Set government power at a remove from the people (rejection of 			“pure 	democracy”).
-	(2) Build inertia into federal government (separation of powers/ 			“checks and balances”).
+**Federalist No. 10** Premises: Main threat in system of self-government danger of “factions.”
+Greatest cause of factions is disparities of property and wealth.
+A central object of government is protection of property rights.
+State redistributive legislation is “wicked” and “improper” (Madison specially condemns “a rage for paper money, for an abolition of debt and for an equal distribution of property”).
+Solutions: Federalist 10 and 51 Blueprint (1) Set government power at a remove from the people (rejection of “pure 	democracy”).
+(2) Build inertia into federal government (separation of powers/“checks and balances”).
-Q: How does the Constitution make action by the national government difficult?
-Q: How do such restraints protect property rights and existing distribution of wealth?
 (3) Impose direct limits on state governments (e.g., Article I, §10).

-Competing political philosophies and models of government at founding
+**Competing political philosophies and models of government at founding**

-	[Text p.
-15 et seq]
-	Classical Republicanism
+- {:.indent-0}**(1) Classical Republicanism**:
-	Pluralism (aka 18th C Liberalism)
-	“Madisonian Republicanism”
-1. Classical Republicanism:
-	• advanced by antifederalists
+- {:.indent-2}advanced by antifederalists
-	• decentralized, democratic self-governance
+- {:.indent-2}decentralized, democratic self-governance
-	• citizens animated by “civic virtue” - pursuit of common good
+- {:.indent-2}citizens animated by “civic virtue” - pursuit of common good
-	• wide disparities of wealth must be avoided to minimize factions
+- {:.indent-2}wide disparities of wealth must be avoided to minimize factions

-2. Pluralism (18th century liberalism):
+- {:.indent-0}**(2)Pluralism (18th century liberalism)**:
-	• doubt concept of “the common good”
+- {:.indent-2}doubt concept of “the common good”
-	• self-interest, not civic virtue, dominant motivator
+- {:.indent-2}self-interest, not civic virtue, dominant motivator
-	• faction inevitable
+- {:.indent-2}faction inevitable
-	• “the good” is maximization of private interests
+- {:.indent-2}“the good” is maximization of private interests
-	• role of government is to create fair process / ground rules
+- {:.indent-2}role of government is to create fair process / ground rules

-3. Madisonian Republicanism (synthesis of 1 & 2):
+- {:.indent-0}**(3)Madisonian Republicanism (synthesis of 1 & 2)**:
-	• faction unavoidable - government cannot erase self-interest
+- {:.indent-2}faction unavoidable - government cannot erase self-interest
-	• but government must advance the common good, not simply facilitate 		private interests
+- {:.indent-2}but government must advance the common good, not simply facilitate 		private interests
-	• means to accomplish set out in Federalist 10 & 51:
+- {:.indent-2}means to accomplish set out in Federalist 10 & 51:
-		remove power from direct control of people through system of 			representation; and encourage civic virtue in the representatives.
+- {:.indent-2}remove power from direct control of people through system of representation; and encourage civic virtue in the representatives.

 ---